reckonsys/careers/README.md

 The interview process in the order:

 1. Online coding challenge (If your GitHub/Bitbucket/StackOverflow profile is impressive or if have an impressive portfolio - we will not ask you to take these challenges.
 You can skip this, as you have already proven yourself, and get to next step)
-2. Offline assignment (Again, if you have an impressive profice, you can skip this too)
+2. Offline assignment (Again, if you have an impressive profile, you can skip this too)
 3. Tech Interview
 4. HR interview